Formula mode

 To start using formulas, you need to be in formula mode.
 Formula mode needs to be switched on at the field level, and most input fields support formula mode.

 To toggle from text mode into formula mode, click formula on the top-right of the input field.
 This changes the background color to indicate that you are in formula mode.
 The type icon on the left will also change to the

 Formula mode is displayed with the

 When the input field is toggled into formula mode, the string type input field changes icon from String type to

 In formula mode, the formula editor provides a set of formulas that are on the allowlist and available for data transformation/manipulation, and provides additional help on how to use these formulas.

 # Filter formulas displayed by data type

-When a string type datapill, the pill Full name, is dropped into an input field in formula mode, the formula editor prompts for a period
+When a string type datapill is dropped into an input field in formula mode, the editor shows the list of formulas applicable to strings.

 Formula editor showing the list of string formulas